Characteristics of emerging markets

 Emerging markets are experiencing robust economic growth due to the expansion of industrial and service sectors.

-Rapid urbanization generates an increase in demand for infrastructure, housing, and employment, boosting the domestic economies of these countries.
+Rapid urbanization generates an increase in demand for infrastructure, housing and employment, boosting the internal economy of these countries.

-This growth brings with it opportunities for development, but also challenges in sustainability and equitable distribution of resources.
+This growth brings with it development opportunities, but also challenges in sustainability and equitable distribution of resources.

 Political instability and financial volatility

-Frequent political instability generates uncertainty that affects investor and consumer confidence in these markets.
+Frequent political instability creates uncertainty that affects investor and consumer confidence in these markets.

 This instability is often accompanied by abrupt fluctuations in financial markets and local currencies, increasing economic risks.

-The combination of these factors can lead to fiscal problems and financial imbalances that negatively impact their development.
+The combination of these factors can lead to fiscal problems and financial imbalances that negatively impact its development.

 Impact of crises on emerging markets

-Economic crises have a profound impact on emerging markets, exacerbating their financial and economic vulnerability.
+Economic crises profoundly affect emerging markets, exacerbating their financial and economic vulnerability.

-These markets face complex challenges, where internal and external conditions exacerbate the adverse effects of any economic conflict.
+These markets face complex challenges, where internal and external conditions enhance the adverse effects of any economic conflict.

 Understanding how crises impact these markets is crucial to designing effective responses and mitigation strategies.